-Risks vary by activities and characteristics of these banks, however AUSTRAC gives an overall ML/TF risk as medium.
+Risks vary by activities and characteristics of these banks, however, AUSTRAC gives an overall ML/TF risk as medium.
 Money laundering threats facing these banks are assessed to also be medium, with terrorism financing threats assessed to be low.
-Predicate offences however area assessed to be high.
+Predicate offenses however are assessed to be high.

 It is assessed that foreign subsidiary banks have a high level of ML/TF vulnerability, with the most contributing factors being: